 POPcorner Panel FGW

-The student panel of the Humanities POPcorner consists of 4 student members, all from different study programmes.
+The Humanities POPcorner student panel consists of 4 student members, all from different study programmes.
 This ensures that the POPcorner FGW student panel has a broad view on the target group of the POPcorner FGW.
 The panel organizes activities such as promotions, lectures, excursions, and get-togethers, thus contributing to the POPcorner community.

 My name is Ebrar Kaya.
 I studied Religious Studies and am currently studying Middle Eastern Studies.
 It is very important to me that students can feel at home in both the university and their study programme.
 This results in fewer dropouts and more students with a passion for their research field.